Maya Beiser: Biography

-Maya Beiser's discography includes thirteen solo albums, multiple studio recordings and film music collaborations.
+Maya Beiser's discography includes fourteen solo albums, multiple studio recordings and film music collaborations.
 She has collaborated with film composer James Newton Howard and is the featured soloist on several films' soundtracks including The Happening, The Great Debaters, Blood Diamond, Snow White and the Huntsman and After Earth.

 Beiser was one of the founding members of the Bang on a Can All Stars.